QuaiGoner/docker-box/README.md

     - Mozilla (Flatpak)
 - Changes:
   - Start addint support for selkies
-  - Changed dummy config, only works for AMDGPU
+  - Changed dummy config, only works for AMDGPU (thanks to https://github.com/Steam-Headless/docker-steam-headless/issues/168#issuecomment-2943219185)
   - Added edid.bin from random monitor for dummy config to work
 - Wants/Needs:
   - move to wayland for zerocopy and for dropping the need of a monitor for amd